Livestock and Greenhouse Gas Emissions: 10 Arguments for Nuance

 Mitigation strategies include feed optimization, smart manure management, soil pH improvement, and better herd management.
 Improving animal health could be particularly effective but is underutilized due to challenges in quantifying its benefits.
 In addition, biogas valorization, improved integration with crop agriculture, reusing meat-processing by-products, increasing the consumption of edible offal, and reducing food waste are all viable strategies for improvement.

-Restricting animal source foods only leads to small gains
+Restricting animal-sourced foods only leads to small gains (1-6%)

-Moreover, and importantly, such dietary transitions to plant-based eating are only meaningful if sustained.
-Up to 70-80% of vegans and vegetarians quickly revert to consuming animal-sourced foods, with a third returning to such diets within three months of making the change.
+Crucially, such dietary transitions to plant-based eating are only meaningful if sustained over many years.
+However, up to 70-80% of vegans and vegetarians quickly revert to consuming animal-sourced foods, with a third returning to such diets within three months of making the change.

 Dietary focus distracts from more impactful interventions

-Livestock serve as convenient scapegoats, although a shift to plant-based diets would only save a small amount of carbon.
-Matters of diet thus seem to be elbowing other topics out of the climate change discourse, which leads to misguided and thus less effective policies.
+Matters of diet seem to be elbowing other topics out of the climate change discourse, which leads to misguided and thus less effective policies.
+Livestock serve as convenient scapegoats, although a shift to plant-based diets would only save a modest amount of carbon.

 Nutrition should be factored in when comparing foods

 Dietary policies aimed at reducing greenhouse gas emissions must prioritize health alongside environmental goals.
-Climate change mitigation strategies should ensure that dietary shifts are carefully assessed to prevent exacerbating nutrient deficiencies, as low-carbon diets tend to lower the intake of essential micronutrients, such as calcium, iron, zinc, and vitamin B12.
+Climate change mitigation strategies should ensure that dietary shifts are carefully assessed to prevent exacerbating nutrient deficiencies, as low-carbon diets tend to lower the intake of essential micronutrients, such as calcium, iron, zinc, iodine, selenium, and vitamins B3, B6, and B12.
 Moreover, policies like carbon pricing or meat taxes would raise food costs, further undermining nutrient security.

 Using environmental metrics like CO2-eq/kg to compare very different foods is misleading, as it overlooks their nutritional value.
 The quality of protein and the presence of essential micronutrients should always be taken into account, knowing that animal-sourced foods are crucial sources of these nutrients.
 Despite their lower carbon impact per kilogram of product, ultra-processed foods offer little nutrition, lead to substantial dietary emissions, and cause health problems.